ZacharyHRQ/ETI-Assignment/README.md

 ### Separation of concerns for passenger and driver users

 It is best practices to allow each portion of the program to handle one portion of application logic.
 In this case, the choice to separate the passenger and driver was to allow each microservice to handle one set of logic.
+In addition, this gives better isolation of logic which aids in maintainability as logic is associated to a particual domain.

 ### Why use reactjs